goodrobots/devFrame/docs/_docs/13-flight-controller.md

 - Route the wires and plug into the flight control switch/buzzer port.

 Nice job!
 This step is complete.
-In the next steps we will install the rest of of our gear.
+In the next steps we will install the rest of our gear.
 We will secure our wiring harness after we know everything works as it should.